minjaedavidpark/QED/CONTRIBUTING.md

 ## Academic Integrity

-Remember that Reasoning Gym is designed to help students learn, not to enable academic dishonesty:
+Remember that QED is designed to help students learn, not to enable academic dishonesty:

 - Features should guide thinking, not replace it
 - Solutions should be earned through effort